toxicity1985/izberg-api-php/README.md

 ####Create

-The create() method will create a new element of the specified ressource
+The create() method will create a new element of the specified resource

 ```php
 public function create($resource, $params = null, $accept_type = "Accept: application/json")
 ```

-$name is the ressource's name and $params are the object you want to create ($params can be either an object or an array)
+$name is the resource's name and $params are the object you want to create ($params can be either an object or an array)

-The following example will create a new address
+The following example will create a new address:

 ```php
 $my_adress = $Izberg->create(